This article explains how SQL Server handles I/O operations, how delays impact performance, and how to diagnose

 - SQL Server uses

-to ensure writes go to stable storage. - Write-back caching must be battery-backed or otherwise protected to avoid data loss.
+FILE_FLAG_WRITE_THROUGHto ensure writes go to stable storage. - Write-back caching must be battery-backed or otherwise protected to avoid data loss.

 WAL Sequence Diagram